 It’s 6:50 a.m. when Kasper, Himari, and I step off the plane into Kansai International Airport.
-My carry-on, a grey messenger bag, bounces against my hip as Himari leads us towards the baggage claim.
+My carry-on, a gray messenger bag, bounces against my hip as Himari leads us toward the baggage claim.

-A buzzing energy electrifies my body in a surge of adrenaline.
-The atmosphere is chaotic and everything moves past so quickly— adults in on business, screaming children, muddled conversations I can’t understand, the occasional pet yapping.
+A surge of adrenaline electrifies my body.
+The atmosphere is chaotic and everything moves past so quickly – adults on business, screaming children, muddled conversations I can’t understand.
 I look to Kasper, wide-eyed.
 He smiles at me and laughs.

-Himari Ametsuchi is Kasper’s girlfriend of three an a half years.
+Himari Ametsuchi is Kasper’s girlfriend of three and a half years.
 She’s soft-spoken, polite, and dainty.
 Her hair is long, dark, straight, and beautiful.
-She’s kind— acting more like my mother than a friend or a sister.
-I don’t mind.
-My mother isn’t around much anyways— neither is my dad, for that matter.
+She’s kind – acting more like my mother than a friend or a sister.

 “We’re here,” I say in disbelief, taking my duffel bag from the carousel.

-“We’re here,” Kasper affirms with a bright smile, grabbing both his and Himari’s bags off of the conveyor.
-He hands Himari her bag.
-He shifts his grip on his bag to hold her hand.
+“We’re here,” Kasper affirms with a bright smile, grabbing both his and Himari’s bags off the conveyor.
+He hands Himari her bag, then holds her hand.

 I can’t stop smiling.
 Giggles bubble from my lips as we walk through the airport.
 I feel almost like crying or melting into a puddle of joy.
 I’ve been dreaming about today since I was six.

-In the hour and a half it takes to get to the onsen by taxi, we pass by busy, traffic-ridden streets and concrete jungles dotted with trees.
+In the hour and a half it takes to get to the onsen by taxi, we pass by traffic-ridden streets and concrete jungles dotted with trees.
 Restlessness has already sprouted.
-Its rooted itself into my bones, tightening its hold on me.
-Kasper’s incessant drumming of his fingers against his leg calls Okami to water it.
-To help the cursed plant grow.
-He’s chewing on his lip as he stares out the window.
-Himari is sitting up front, in the passenger seat.
-She’s having a polite conversation with the driver in rapid-fire Japanese— nothing my very limited knowledge can comprehend.
+It has rooted itself in my bones, tightening its hold on me.
+Kasper’s incessant drumming of his fingers against his leg waters my blossoming anxiety.
+He chews on his lip as he stares out the window.

 “You okay?”
 I ask, looking concerned.
 His anxiety is rolling off him in waves.